 The edge data file contains all the direct links between sites.
 Each line in the file (except for the first, which is the header) corresponds to an edge.
-For each edge (or link) one must specify (in this order): the names of the sites connected by that edge; the number of individuals traveling from source to destination; the number of individuals traveling from destination; the number of individuals traveling from source to destination; the file must contain, in the fifth and sixth columns, the geocodes of the source and destination sites^{}.
+For each edge (or link) one must specify (in this order): the names of the sites connected by that edge; the number of individuals traveling from source to destination; the number of individuals travelling from destination to source per time step; the distance or length of the edge.
+At last, the file must contain, in the fifth and sixth columns, the geocodes of the source and destination sites.
 This is very important as the graph is built internally connecting sites through edges and this is done based on geocode info.